microsoft/pxt-arcade/docs/test/tutorials/pizza-party.md

 ## {13.
 Test!}

-- :binoculars: Test your project again.
+- :binoculars: Test your project with two or more players.

-Try holding down the (A) button (or space bar) and running into another player.
+As **Player 1**, try holding down the (A) button (or space bar) and running into another player.
 What happens?

+📝 _Note: At the moment, a player can only bump someone with a higher number.
+We'll fix that in the next step._